-• Reduction for failure to file Form 8865.
+• Reduction for failure to file Form

+8865.
 U.S. partners who control a foreign partnership must file Form 8865, Return of U.S. Persons With Respect to Certain Foreign Partnerships.
 If you do not file Form 8865 and furnish all of the information required by the due date of your tax return, reduce by 10% all foreign taxes that you otherwise may take into account for the foreign tax credit.
 You may have to make additional reductions if the failure continues.
-See section 6038(c) for details and exceptions.
+See section 6038(c) and regulations section 1.6038-3(k) for details and exceptions.